-The whitelist and blacklist options allow you to accept or reject email from specific senders.
-Administrators can access your spam settings from Manage → Company → Content Settings.
-Two fields can be edited:
+The Allow and Block options allow you to accept or reject email from specific senders regardless of other spam filtering information.
+Administrators and Account Owners can access the spam settings from Manage > Company > Content Filtering.

-Whitelist — Messages from addresses or domains in the whitelist will always be accepted.
-If you’re noticing legitimate emails caught in the Spam folder, add the email address, domain or IP address to the whitelist.
+- Allowed — Messages from addresses or domains in the allowed list are never sent to Spam.
+If you’re noticing legitimate emails caught in the Spam folder, add the email address, domain, or IP address to the allowed list.

-Blacklist — Messages from addresses or domains in the blacklist will never be delivered to your main mailbox folders.
-They’ll be suspended and added to the Spam folder automatically.
-If you repeatedly notice spam in your mailbox from the same sender, add the email address to the blacklist.
+- Blocked — Messages from addresses or domains in the blocked list will never show in your main inbox folders but go to Spam automatically.
+If you repeatedly notice spam in your inbox from the same sender, add the email address to the blocked list.

-Whitelist and blacklist fields will accept three different values:
+The Allowed and Blocked fields will accept three different values: